MANISHBMK10/FIFO/README.md

 As the values are loaded and multiplied within the MAC units, they are then passed down to other MAC units.
 The Carryin values are 24-bits for top MACUnits. <br/>

-After the multiplication process, the values undergo quantization, converting 24-bit values to 8-bit values.Following quantization, the values pass through an activation unit, where the output value is checked against a threshold.<br/>
+After the multiplication process, the values undergo quantization, converting 24-bit values to 8-bit values.
+Following quantization, the values pass through an activation unit, where the output value is checked against a threshold.<br/>

 Finally, the values are updated in asynchronous FIFOs and written back into the feature memory.<br/>